akinyeraakintunde/Diabetes-Readmission/README.md

-# Ibrahim Akinyera Data Analysis Project
+# Diabetes Readmission Prediction Project

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
 [![Python Version](https://img.shields.io/badge/python-3.11-blue.svg)](https://www.python.org/)

 ## Overview

-This project demonstrates my proficiency in **data analysis, machine learning, and Python programming** through a practical dataset.
-It is part of my portfolio for the **Global Talent Visa** application, showcasing technical skills, problem-solving, and the ability to deliver a full data-driven solution.
+This project demonstrates **data analysis, machine learning, and Python programming skills** through a healthcare dataset.
+It is part of my portfolio for the **Global Talent Visa**, showcasing my ability to solve real-world problems using data-driven insights.

-The project is fully reproducible, with zero extra setup required, and is tailored to run on **Kaggle** or any local Python environment.
+The project is fully reproducible and designed to run on **Kaggle** or any local Python environment with zero extra setup.

 ## Table of Contents